GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

     ![](../media/model_graph_build_next_tier.png)
     <br>_Model graph - Build next tier_

 - **Remove supply chain**: This option will remove all processes and respective connections prior to the selected process.
 The option does not ask if you are sure to do this.
-If you click on it by accident close the product system on the tab and do not save the changes made.
+If you click on it by accident, close the product system on the tab and do not save the changes made.

 </details>